What is CSIA Certification?

 - Improved information sharing to help members select or be matched with an auditor

 - A process for selecting and training new auditors and evaluating current auditors

 - Internal CMS performance audits to ensure adherence to standards

 - Analysis of anonymous, compiled data from audits to be used in development of Best Practices

 - A participant evaluation of the audit and certification process to provide feedback for continuous improvement

 CSIA charges a certification fee for each audit to help cover the cost of managing the CMS.
 Scheduling an audit and audit payment remains between the auditor and the member.
 If your company is ready to begin the recertification process, the first step is to complete the Certification Application

-.
+would also have to be based on version 5.
 Who do I contact if I have additional questions?